Dog tased by officers investigating domestic dispute

 The second officer attempts to evade the dog's advances and orders Mosher to restrain the dog.
 The dog attempted to bite the officer during that interaction, according to a news release from the police department.

 Over the next several minutes, the officers repeatedly tell Mosher to get the dog into the home.
-Later in the clip, Mosher and the female call for the dog, who then starts to walk toward the first police officer in the yeard.
+Later in the clip, Mosher and the female call for the dog, who then starts to walk toward the first police officer in the yard.
 The first officer fires his taser, hitting Champ, who howls in pain and then runs out of the frame and flees down the street.

-"You're lucky your dog didn't get killed," the first offer told Mosher.
+"You're lucky your dog didn't get killed," the first officer told Mosher.
 "We gave you plenty of opportunities to get that dog down."

 "I just about shot your damn dog," the second officer, who did not fire, added.
 "I came this close to freaking shooting it.
 You need to control that thing."